Stephen-Cook341/Stephen-Cook341-.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am PhD researcher at the Information Security Group at Royal Holloway University of London.
 My research interests include Security & Privacy, Internet of Things (IoT), Medical & Assistive IoT technology, Mobile security, and Digital Forensics.
-My Previous work involved working as a research assistant working as part of the CyF[CyFer Project](https://sites.google.com/view/maryammjd/cyfer-project) led by Dr Maryam Mehrnezhad and funded by Petras.
+My Previous work involved working as a research assistant working as part of th[CyFer Project](https://sites.google.com/view/maryammjd/cyfer-project) led by [Dr Maryam Mehrnezhad](https://sites.google.com/view/maryammjd/home) and funded by Petras.
 My role in the project involved conducting a security and privacy anaylsis of Bluetooth Communications in General and Intimate Health IoT Devices and Apps.
 {style="text-align: justify;"}

 f